Somanath-KC/Udacity-DSA-Nanodegree-Projects/Project 3 - Problems vs Algorithms/Problem 4/explanation_4.md

 ### Space Complexity

-* The Spce complexity of this problem is O(1) The variable assignments is done only once through out the algorithm.
+* The Spce complexity of this problem is O(n) because the the elements were stored in list0, list1 and list2 were concatenated and then returned.